gallmarch/fl-conversion-helper/README.md

 ![Screenshot](http://imgur.com/MvAgzOT.png)

-## Options
+## Preferences

 There are a few ways in which you can change the extension's behaviour, available on the extension's popup menu.

 ![Screenshot](https://i.imgur.com/lB5Jd9n.png)

-You can hide sections completely by editing the options in the popup menu, reached by clicking the extension's icon beside the address bar.
+You can hide sections completely by editing the options in the popup menu.

-You can also change when items are enabled or disabled.
-By default, each item in a tier is only enabled if you have enough to perform the (slightly profitable) mass conversion action.
-You can change this so that each tiered item is enabled if you can perform the smaller conversion action, or so that tiered items are always enabled.
+You can change the behaviour of the 'Tier X' sections so that an item is enabled if you can perform the smaller conversion action, or so that tier items are always enabled.

 Similarly, you can change the default behaviour of faction items, so that they're always enabled.
 This might be useful if you want to change your Quirks.